dhellmann/pymotw/PyMOTW/imaplib/index.rst

 Deleting Messages
 =================

-Although most modern mail clients use a "Trash folder" model for working with deleted messages, the messages are not usually move into a real Trash folder.
+Although most modern mail clients use a "Trash folder" model for working with deleted messages, the messages are not usually moved into an actual folder.
 Instead, their flags are updated to add ``\Deleted``.  *Emptying the trash* is implemented through an ``EXPUNGE`` command.
 This example script finds the archived messages with "Lorem ipsum" in the subject, sets the deleted flag, then shows that the messages are still present in the folder by querying the server again.

 .. include:: imaplib_delete_messages.py
     :literal:
     :start-after: #end_pymotw_header

 This example explicitly calls :meth:`expunge()` to remove the messages, but calling :meth:`close()` has the same effect.
 The difference is the client is not notified about the deletions when you call :meth:`close()`.

 ::